revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 ---

-9.Which delimiter is used to combine multiple lines of text into a single line in Python?
+9.Fyodor combined multiple lines of text into a single line in python, His senior is asking  Which delimiter is used to do that?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)